 Quick Tip: Universal Links opening Safari in iOS13

-I went through a problem with Universal Links on iOS and find out that a lot of people have been experiencing this same problem on iOS 13 at forums, stackoverflow threads, but without any very precise or satisfactory answer.
-So I decided to write this quick tip to help this people.
+I recently encountered a problem with Universal Links on iOS and found that many people have been experiencing the same issue on iOS 13 in forums and Stack Overflow threads.
+However, there hasn’t been a precise or satisfactory answer.
+So, I decided to write this quick tip to help those people.

-Universal Links are controlled by swc on iOS (if you want to see the logs for that service at Console, look for the swcd process).
+Universal Links are controlled by SWC on iOS (if you want to see the logs for that service in Console, look for the swcd process).

-The SWC has a little-known and low-documented way of working, so I will explain step-by-step how the SWC makes the connection of a domain to an app.
+The SWC has a little-known and poorly documented way of working, so I will explain step-by-step how the SWC makes the connection of a domain to an app.

-• If so, he sends it to the SWC to be processed.
+- If so, it sends it to the SWC to be processed.

-• The SWC has a list of important TLDs.
-TLD (Top-Level Domain) are the famous .com, .net, .org that we see in website domains.
+- The SWC has a list of important TLDs.
+TLDs (Top-Level Domains) are the famous .com, .net, .org that we see in website domains.

-• If your applink has an important TLD, it runs immediately, in foreground.
+- If your applink has an important TLD, it runs immediately in the foreground.

-The important TLDs are defined based in user’s region
+The important TLDs are defined based on the user’s region.

-Some apps have an international scope, like Google for example.
-Into those apps, there are several domains (.com, .co.uk, .nl, etc.) built-in one compilation.
+Some apps have an international scope, like Google, for example.
+In those apps, there are several domains (.com, .co.uk, .nl, etc.) built into one compilation.

 So imagine an app like Google’s, with all possible domains.
 It’s a huge list.